arxivsub/arxivsub-skill/README.md

 └── .env
 ```

+### Quick Start
+You don’t need to create the structure manually.
-You can just download the workspace from this repo.
+Simply download the workspace zip file from this repository and extract it.
+The archive already contains the correct directory layout.

+⚠️ Note:
+- The files .env and .claude are hidden files.
+- Make sure your system is configured to show hidden files, otherwise you may not see them after extraction.

 ## Step 2: Set API key